Kotlin/kotlinx-knit/README.md

 4. Generated files are automatically verified on subsequent project builds.

 Knit does not really parse markdown format or HTML, but understands certain Knit markup patterns and _directives_.
-Directives in markdown files must always start at the beginning of the line and have the following general format for single-line directives:
+Directives in markdown files have the following general format for single-line directives:

     <!--- <directive> [<parameters>] -->